intgr/dogslow-sentry/README.rst

 Overview
 --------

-Dogslow is Django watchdog middleware class that logs tracebacks of slow requests.
+Dogslow is a Django watchdog middleware class that logs tracebacks of slow requests.

 It started as an `internal project inside Bitbucket`_ to help trace